bchardim/openshift-workshop/README.md

 Creating a backup of all relevant data involves exporting all important information, then restoring into a new project if needed.

-* List all the relevant data to back up in the target project (myproject in this case):
+* List all the relevant data to back up in the target project (jenkins in this case):

 ```bash
 $ oc project jenkins